nios-students/docs/wiki/Admissions.md

 <li><strong>Previous Qualification Certificate</strong> → upload <strong>Self-Declaration</strong></li>
 <li><strong>Correspondence Address Proof</strong></li>
 <li>Aadhaar (if same address)</li>
-<li>If a different address than the Aadhar card, then upload other proof--
+<li>If your living address is not same as the Aadhar card, then upload other proof of living address--
 <ul>
 <li>Accepted proofs: (Can be Any document in your or your parents' name)</li>
 <li>Gas bill</li>